 October 11, 1842, Joseph Desha, Kentucky’s 9th governor passed away in Georgetown, 14 years after he left office.
 His family buried him on their Georgetown property, and the state later erected a monument over his grave.
 In 1880, both Desha’s body and the monument moved to the Georgetown Cemetery.

 On October 11, 1887, Kentucky State University formally opened.
-It opened as the second state-supported institution of higher learning in Kentucky under the name State Normal School for Colored Persons.
+The second state-supported institution of higher learning in Kentucky originally opened under the name State Normal School for Colored Persons.
 During the euphoria of Frankfort’s 1886 centennial celebration, the city donated $1,500 to purchase land for a new college on a bluff overlooking Frankfort.
 The new school opened with three teachers, 55 students, and John H. Jackson as president.

 October 11, 1912, University of Louisville played Transylvania University in Lexington at Thomas Field.
 Louisville won the football game 32-0.